-Basically, proceedings are not public; access to court files is not permitted to third entities, not being party to the proceedings.
+Proceedings are not public; access to court files is not permitted to third entities that are not a party to the proceedings.
 Nonetheless, hearings held for discussion of the case are open to the public.
 Further, the decision is publicly available.